 One of the most frustrating elements of taking paid surveys is being disqualified mid-way through being questioned.

-If this happens to you regularly, it doesn’t mean the website is a survey scam, as happens to everyone.
+If this happens to you regularly, it doesn’t mean the website is a survey scam, as this happens to everyone.

 You might wonder why you’re even offered the survey in the first place then, especially if the qualifying questions are all about details you’ve already disclosed in your profile.